 • Permit issued by the Macao Customs Service (MOP 100)

-• Electronic label issued by the Macao Customs Service (Free)
+• Electronic label issued by the Macao Customs Service (free)

-• Holder of Hong Kong full Driving Licence may stay in Macao for at most 14 days; registration with the Macao Public Security Police Force is required for stays in Macao exceeding 14 days (Free)
+• Holder of Hong Kong Full Driving Licence may stay in Macao for at most 14 days; registration with the Macao Public Security Police Force is required for stays in Macao exceeding 14 days (Free)

 Mainland